Thasung Tsholing Monastery of Ringmo

 Coordinates of the site: 29°10’30.21” northern latitude and 82°56’39.09” eastern longitude, at an altitude of 3640 meters.

-Ringmo in Lower Dolpo is located on the landslide dam that formed Phoksundo Lake.
-It is a small village with a seasonal population of about 200 people, mostly of Tibetan ethnicity and of the Bönpo faith.
-The temple area can be found outside the settlement above the south-eastern lakeside, built on the last piece of shore beyond which the rocks become sheer precipice.
+The settlement of Ringmo (Tsho) is located on the border between Lower and Upper Dolpo, on the extensive landslide dam that formed Phoksumdo Lake.
+It is a small village of about 50 residential houses with a seasonal population of about 200 people.
+The Thasung Tsholing Monastery can be found outside the settlement above the south-eastern lakeside, built on a slightly rising terrain, behind which the mountain slopes rise relatively steeply.

 The sacred compound consists of two temples with a common forecourt, surrounded by nine houses in different condition.
 Approaching from the southern side of the area, a row of eleven chörten leads to the temples, some other chörten stand between the houses and above the site on the eastern mountain slope.
 The temple on the northwest side of the ensemble, further referred to as Temple A, is slightly lower and smaller and definitely the older one, which can be seen in both the construction and the conception of the rooms.
 Sometime after 1990, a new gompa was built on the east side of the existing one, referred to as Temple B. The external dimensions of Tempel A are 7.40 by 7.90 meters, of Temple B 7.30 by 9.40 meters, both entrances face the forecourt.